tokenmill/beagle/README.md

 Min time spent per document varied from 0.6 ms for dictionary of 10k phrases to 1.1 ms per document for 55k phrases.

 ![alt text](charts/mt-min-max-per-doc.png)

+### Conclusions

+Processing of a one document on average is faster in the single-thread mode by roughly by 3x compared to multi-threaded mode but even in multi-threaded mode one document rarely takes more than 10 ms.

+In multi-threaded mode throughput grows with the number on CPU cores almost linearly: 4143/8=518 docs per core per sec in multi-threaded mode while in single-thread mode 626 docs per core per sec.

 ## Dictionary readers